xipengyang/serverless-applications/README.md

 .
 event - EventBridge, Fanout, Queue, Streaming
-├── payment-service - A microservice running on Lambda architecture ├── data-store-service - JSON object stored in a S3 cache with Amazon Elasticcach redis ├── order-process-service - A microservice.
+├── payment-service - A microservice running on Lambda architecture ├── document-store-service - Amazon S3 as the persistent store for document with an Amazon Elasticcach redis ├── order-process-service - A microservice.
 Live orders stored in Redis to enable live update retieval.
 ├── customer-manager - can a managed service like Cognito.
 ├── event-aggregator